It looks like you are accessing from Korea🇰🇷

 The view of 180 Coffee Roasters located in Bundang, Seongnam, South Korea.

-Tell us more about your roasting techniques and the impact of roasting competitions.
+Can you elaborate on your roasting techniques and the impact of participating in roasting competitions?

 Roaster Joo Sung-hyun, who participated in 2017 WCRC